Some Betti numbers of the moduli of 1-dimensional sheaves on $\mathbb{P}^2$: Preliminaries.

 If $X\ra Y$ is a locally trivial fibration with fiber $F$, then $[X]=[Y]\times [F]$ in $K(Var_k)$.

 Let $A$ be a commutative ring.
-An \textbf{$A$-valued motivic measure} is a ring homomorphism $\mu_A:K(Var_k)\ra A$ (see e.g. Section 1 in \cite{kap}). \begin{example} (1) Let $k=\bc$.
+An \textbf{$A$-valued motivic measure} is a ring homomorphism $\mu_A:K(Var_k)\ra A$ (see e.g. \cite[\S1]{kap}). \begin{example} (1) Let $k=\bc$.
 The function $[X]\mapsto e(X)$ is a $\bz$-valued motivic measure, where $e(X)$ is the Euler number of $X$.

 (2) Let $k=\bc$.
-Taking the mixed Hodge polynomials and compactly supported mixed Hodge polynomials are $\bz[x,y,t]$-valued motivic measures.
-Taking E-polynomials is a $\bz[x,y]$-valued motivic measure. (see e.g. Definition 2.1.4 in \cite{HRV})
+Taking E-polynomials is a $\bz[x,y]$-valued motivic measure. (see Definition \ref{dmhp})

 (3) Let $k=\mathbb{F}_q$ be a finite field.
 The function $[X]\mapsto \#X(\mathbb{F}_{q^n})$ is a $\bz$-valued motivic measure, where $\#X(\mathbb{F}_{q^n})$ is the number of $\mathbb{F}_{q^n}$-points on $X$. \end{example}